Keene, Texas

 Keene is a city in Johnson County, Texas, United States.
-The population was 6,387 in 2020.
+Its population was 6,387 in 2020.

 Geography

 Keene is located in central Johnson County and is bordered to the west by Cleburne, the county seat.
 U.S. Route 67 runs through the southern side of the city, leading east 7 mi to Alvarado and west 5 mi to Cleburne.

-According to the United States Census Bureau, Keene has a total area of 13.0 km2, of which 12.8 sqkm are land and 0.2 sqkm, or 1.66%, are water.
+According to the United States Census Bureau, Keene has a total area of 13.0 km2, of which 12.8 sqkm are land and 0.2 sqkm, or 1.66%, is covered by water.
 Keene sits on a regional watershed divide, with the northern and eastern sides of the city draining to Turkey Creek, part of the Trinity River watershed, and the southern and western sides draining to East Buffalo Creek, part of the Brazos River watershed.